Skip to content

 Run it with sensible defaults

 Using home salary of 50,000, abroad salary of 80,000, abroad cost of living index of 130, home cost of living index of 100, the calculation works out to 9,615.38.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Home Salary, Abroad Salary, Abroad Cost of Living Index, Home Cost of Living Index, and Relocation Cost — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works